We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Height: 11 inches

-Birch Natural is Helix’s offering for the eco- and health-conscious consumer.
-The mattress is handmade in the United States and comes with a 25-year warranty.
+The Birch by Helix Natural Mattress is handmade in the United States and comes with a 25-year warranty.
 It’s Greenguard and GOTS certified — no polyurethane foams here — and features organic cotton, wool, and natural latex.
 It’s also built to help sleepers regulate their temperature, making it suitable for both hot and cold sleepers.
 The mattress latex is OEKO-TEX and eco-INSTITUT certified.

 The company offers multiple financing options and multiple discounts for military, students, teachers, and first responders.
 Some reviewers have mixed feelings about the firmness, but most customers appreciate the organic, hypoallergenic construction.